On the Boundary Conformal Field Theory Approach to Symmetry-Resolved Entanglement: A New Take on Symmetry Resolution

 \subsubsection{Cross-check: Non-compact Boson}

 A cross-check similar to the one discussed in the previous subsection can be done for the non-compact boson theory.
 In this case the boundary states \eqref{BoundaryStates} are replaced by

-Here $\iket{Q}$ are the Ishibashi states, c.f. \eqref{Ishibashi}, and $\varphi_0$ remains the boundary value of the field $\varphi$.
+Here $\iket{Q}$ are the Ishibashi states, given in \eqref{Ishibashi} of \appref{appBdryStates}, and $\varphi_0$ remains the boundary value of the field $\varphi$.
 Note that only a single Ishibashi state contributes in the NN case, c.f. \secref{sec:free_boson_bcft}.
 The g-factors are now

 \blockcomment{The charged moments can then calculated as

 where $Z_{\alpha\beta}$ is the BCFT partition function given by $\bbra{\alpha}\Tilde{q}^{H_{BCFT}}\bket{\beta}$.
 The normalization is chosen since the Fourier transform of the charged moments give the $Z_{\alpha\beta,n}(Q)$ as in \eqref{eq:partitionfunction_decomposition}. $Z_{\alpha\beta,1}(Q)$ is equal to the probability $P_A(Q)$ which fixes the normalization.} In the case of NN boundary conditions,